 Step 1: Establish your baseline controls and objectives

-Auditors use your organization’s internal controls and objectives as a baseline, against which they compare their findings.
-Make sure these controls are the same as the ones used for your organization’s annual audits and include policies and procedures that improve efficient operations, protect assets, and provide accurate financial reporting information.
+Auditors use your organization’s internal controls and objectives as a baseline against which they compare their findings.
+Ensure these controls are the same as the ones used for your organization’s annual audits and include policies and procedures that improve efficient operations, protect assets, and provide accurate financial reporting information.

 At the same time, keep your policies and procedures flexible and be open to changes in case of shifts in data and behavior.
 Use the results of your continuous orders to drive policy changes for your internal team going forward.